 This tunnel ended abruptly--apparently, it was less of a tunnel, and more of a nook.
 And, nestled against the back of the nook was a cage, about as tall as Vivenna’s waist.
 Inside the cage was a child.

 Vivenna gasped softly, kneeling down beside the cage.
 The valuable thing Denth said was in the carriage, she thought, making the connection.
 It wasn’t the coins.
-It was the high priest’s daughter.
+It was the priest’s daughter.
 The perfect bargaining chip if you wanted to blackmail someone into doing as you wished.

 As Vivenna knelt, the girl pulled back in the cage, sniffling quietly and quivering.
 The cage stank of human waste, and the child was covered in grime.
 All except for her cheeks, which had been washed clean by tears.

 Vivenna looked up at Vasher.
 His eyes were shadowed, his back to the fire, but she could see him gritting his teeth.
 She could see tension in his muscles.
-He turned his head to the side, half-lighting his face by the illumination of the fire.
+He turned his head to the side, half-lighting his face by the illumination of the red fire.
 And in that single lit eye, she saw fury.

-“Hey!” a voice said.
+“Hey!” one of the thieves called.

 “Get the child out,” Vasher said in a harsh whisper.

-“How did you get here!” yelled one of the men by the fire.
+“How did you get here!” another man yelled.

 Vasher met her eyes with his single illuminated one, and she felt herself shrink before him.
 She nodded, and Vasher turned away from her, one hand clenching into a fist, the other grabbing Nightblood in a hard-knuckled grip.
 He stepped slowly, deliberately, as he approached the men, his cloak rustling.
 Vivenna intended to do as asked, but she found it hard too look away from him.
 Walking quietly toward the fire, each step deliberate.